 Finally, I love attending live sports events of all types.
-I miss Camden Yards, but do love all of our local Nashville teams.
+I miss Camden Yards, but I am excited to attend some Ohio State Buckeyes games.
 Finally, I’m relatively new, but I’m getting addicted to Twitter.
 I wrote a piece on why I joined Twitter and also why I started blogging.

 Okay, I think that’s enough personal information for now.
 Not so bad.

 Professionally, I’ve enjoyed running companies.
 I’ve had the chance to run businesses in almost every business cycle from start-ups to very mature businesses.

 About Skip Prichard

 Skip Prichard is an accomplished CEO, growth-oriented business leader, and keynote speaker.
 He is known for his track record of successfully repositioning companies and dramatically improving results while improving the corporate culture.
 He is a keynote speaker on topics ranging from leadership, personal development, growth strategies, culture, corporate turnarounds, and the future of publishing.
 His views have been featured in print and broadcast media including the BBC, The New York Times, CNN, NPR, The Daily Beast, Harvard Business Review, Information Today, The Bookseller, Publishers Weekly, Christian Retailing, and the Library Journal.